-If brand recognition comes from repeated exposure to a consistent message, is strong is your visibility to those of your stakeholders that really matter?
+If brand recognition comes from repeated exposure to a consistent message, how strong is your visibility to those stakeholders that really matter?

 Talking about this to one of my clients this week he told the story of a discussion with his daughter about “finishing her degree”, that in his day it was OK to find a job after school, even without a degree, but that in today’s competitive world a degree has become a pre-requisite to even get into the race and that it is no longer a real differentiator.